No products in the cart.

 Why It’s Needed

 In the United States, the US Postal Service regulates how mail can be received and handled.
 They also dictate required procedures for Commercial Mail Receiving Agents (CMRA) like Neighborhood Parcel to follow.
 USPS Form 1583 acts as a written authorization that permits a CMRA to receive U.S mail on the customer’s behalf.
 This form is required before anyone can give you a mailbox.
-It is not required if you are receiving letters and packages from FedEx, UPS, DHL, Aramex or TNT
+It is not required if you are receiving letters and packages from FedEx, UPS, DHL, Aramex.

 How To Complete Form 1583